oles5252/CS485-monkey-ball/README.md

 Super easy to follow demo code is included with asset package, basically my movement script gets the accelerometer readings every update, and adds force the same way as before, but scaled to the amount of the x accel value for forward/back and to the y accel value for left/right.
 The buttons or stick is used for menus (positive y is up, negative y is down) and the trigger or stick pressed in is used for selecting a menu option.

 ### Player Data
 We need to save int FOV (from options), the float current elapsed time during a playthrough, and the int number of remaining lives.
 To do this I use PlayerPrefs, which allows us to get/set floats and ints.
 When “new game” is selected from the menu, the timer is set to 0 and lives is set to 3.
 When a scene loads, the timer loads the last value and continues counting in a coroutine.
-There is a rectangle trigger underneath the map, and when the player enters it, the scene reloads and the lives decrements by 1.
+There is a trigger underneath the map, and when the player enters it, the scene reloads and the lives decrements by 1.
 At the moment, a game over just returns you to the menu.

 ### Pause
 Since all gameplay scripts are tied to Time.deltatime, we can set Time.timeScale to 0 to pause and set it to 1 to unpause.
 I make a panel and “pause” text appear when you’ve paused and disappear when unpaused.

 ### Goal
-The goal is a custom mesh created in blender that is a donut with the bottom half flattened.
-I created a super simple checkered texture for its material (if I had more time, or was a good artist, I would do this with UV maps so that the texture doesn’t stretch weirdly.
+The goal is a custom mesh created in blender shaped like a donut.
+I created a super simple checkered texture for its material.
 In the center is a trigger that loads the next level when the player enters it.

 ### Platforms
 The platforms are custom meshes created in Blender and have a texture added to them (using UV maps so the texture only appears on the top.